If you are looking for fun activities to do on school holidays – well we have 100 of them!

 Crochet starter kit from Etsy

 Make Balloon and Ping Pong Plates.

 Balloon ping pong is a fun indoor or outdoor game for kids and would only need basic supplies to make.
 Have the kids design the paper plates and then tape the craft sticks at the back of each paper plate to create paddles.
-They can now hit the balloon back and fourth.
+They can now hit the balloon back and forth.

-Kiddos can show their love to the cute ladybugs by making them a nice and comfy home.
+Kiddos can show their love to cute ladybugs by making them a nice and comfy home.
 During school holidays, kids have more time to explore the trees with ladybugs, collect them and move them to a new home.